firelightrpg/PilotWave/Conflicts.md

 multiples all acting together.
 Each phase may be countered.
 Groups of the same ship type may be handled as a unit.

 Spaceship combat doesn't use range bands as there's no medium in a vacuum.
 However, the difficulty hitting still increases with distance.
 The difficulty is shifted by ship size.
+Missiles do not roll for attack, as they will always strike a target that does not have or use point defense or try to outrun them.

 Ships around 10 tons are usually shuttles, drop-ships or fighters.
 Freighters, corvettes, frigates and mid-sized merchant ships are around 100 tons.
 Capital ships, carriers, container ships, cruisers and destroyers are 1000 tons are